HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

   - 6 GB or more for transcoding ultra high definition video (2160p 4K)
 - System storage:
   - 150 MB for the HandBrake app
-  - 2 GB or more recommended for processing and storing your new videos
+  - 10 GB or more recommended for processing and storing your new videos
 - Display resolution:
   - 1024x768 minimum, proportionately higher with display scaling

-While it may be technically possible to run HandBrake on hardware not meeting these requirements, it is neither recommended nor supported.
+While it may be technically possible to run HandBrake on hardware not meeting these requirements, it is not recommended.

 ### Hardware encoders